A Large RGB-D Dataset for Semi-supervised Monocular Depth Estimation: Related Work

-The performance of the monocular depth estimation has been advanced dramatically through the supervised learning approach that uses depth maps acquired from active sensors as ground truth for input images.
-Eigen \emph{et al.} \cite{Eigen2015} designed a multi-scale deep network that predicts a coarse depth map and then progressively refines the depth map.
-Liu \emph{et al.} \cite{Liu2015} casted the monocular depth estimation into a continuous conditional random field (CRF) learning problem that jointly learns the unary and pairwise potentials of the CRF in a unified deep CNN framework.
-Luo \emph{et al.} \cite{SVS18} formulated the monocular depth estimation with two sub-networks, view synthesis network and stereo matching network.
-They first synthesize stereo pairs from an input image, and then apply the stereo matching network to produce the depth map.
-Kuznietsov \emph{et al.} \cite{semi17} proposed to use both supervised and unsupervised losses with ground truth depth maps and stereo image pairs.
-This semi-supervised approach boosts the performance of the monocular depth estimation, but it faces a performance degradation by the domain adaptation issue, as shown in Fig. \ref{fig:2}.
+{The performance of the monocular depth estimation has been advanced dramatically through the supervised learning approach that uses depth maps acquired from active sensors as ground truth for input images.} Eigen \emph{et al.}~\cite{Eigen2015} designed a multi-scale deep network that predicts a coarse depth map and then progressively refines the depth map.
+Liu \emph{et al.}~\cite{Liu2015} casted the monocular depth estimation into a continuous conditional random field (CRF) learning problem that jointly learns the unary and pairwise potentials of the CRF in a unified deep CNN framework. { Fu et al.~\cite{fu2018deep} introduced a discrete paradigm that uses an ordinal regression loss to encourage the ordinal competition among depth values in an end-to-end manner.}

-To address the lack of massive ground truth depth maps, several approaches have attempted to learn the monocular depth inference in an unsupervised manner.
-Garg \emph{et al.} \cite{garg2016unsupervised} proposed an encoder-decoder architecture to learn the network using an image alignment loss with a pairs of source and target images only.
-The image alignment loss is computed by warping the source image into the target image with a predicted depth map.
-Xie \emph{et al.} \cite{xie2016deep3d} proposed a novel training scheme that synthesizes the right view from the left view.
-The network estimates a probabilistic map for different depth levels instead of directly regressing depth values.
-Using a left-right consistency constraint, Godard \emph{et al.} \cite{monodepth17} proposed an improved architecture for training the monocular depth estimation from stereo images.